arhat-dev/dukkha/docs/renderers/http.md

 ## Suggested Use Cases

-Organization to share build receipes using certral http service
+Organization to share build recipes using certral http service